-- 1. Everyone should remain in their work or program areas unless evacuation is necessary due to lack of sufficient lighting or a gas leak. - 2.
-Facilities Services should contact the utility company(s). - 3.
-Notify the Asst.
-Vice President of Health & Wellness and appropriate Director(s). - 4.
-The Asst.
-Vice President of Health & Wellness will contact the Crisis Management Team if necessary. - 5.
-Once a utility company gives an estimate on time of repair, the President/designee will determine if services will be closed and individuals sent home.
+1. Everyone should remain in their work or program areas unless evacuation is necessary due to insufficient lighting or a gas leak.

+- 2. Facilities Services should contact the utility company(s). - 3.
+Notify the Vice President of Compliance & Operations and appropriate Director(s).

+4. The Vice President of Compliance & Operations will contact the Crisis Management Team if necessary.

+5. Once a utility company gives an estimate on time of repair, the President/designee will determine if services will be closed and individuals sent home.